selaux/miner-dashboard/README.md

 mv config/config.example.js config/config.js
 ```

-Step 3: Adapt `config/config.js` to match your mining setup
+Step 3: Adapt `config/config.js` to match your mining setup.
+The [Module List](https://github.com/selaux/miner-dashboard#modules) to shows available modules and how they are set up.

 Step 4: Start the application